teivah/100-go-mistakes/docs/index.md

 ### Ignoring how `defer` arguments and receivers are evaluated (argument evaluation, pointer, and value receivers) (#47)

+???+ info "TL;DR"

-**TL;DR**: Passing a pointer to a `defer` function and wrapping a call inside a closure are two possible solutions to overcome the immediate evaluation of arguments and receivers.
+    Passing a pointer to a `defer` function and wrapping a call inside a closure are two possible solutions to overcome the immediate evaluation of arguments and receivers.

 In a `defer` function the arguments are evaluated right away, not once the surrounding function returns.
 For example, in this code, we always call `notify` and `incrementCounter` with the same status: an empty string.